 - Protect unheated indoor water meter with an insulated box and water pipes should be wrapped in insulation using heat tape.

 - Outside water taps and underground sprinkler systems should have the water supply shut off inside the house at the isolation valve for the tap.

 - Sprinkler lines and taps should be drained/blown out.

-- A thin stream of water (the width of a pencil) running continuously from at least one tap will help prevent a frozen water service.
+- A stream of water (the width of a pen) running continuously from at least one tap will help prevent a frozen water service.